 The regulations apply in any of the following business transfer situations:

-where two or more businesses stop trading and form a new business together
+- where two or more businesses stop trading and form a new business together; or

 It doesn’t matter how large or small the organisation, how many employees are affected, or what is the legal structure of the business.

 A transfer may also take place as a result of a series of transactions.
 However, the business must retain its identity.

 The TUPE regulations do not apply in the following instances: